kfarr/aframe-city-builder/README.md

 * save/load scenes to/from json file
 * add some more fun placeable objects like pixel people and ufo's from <a href="https://github.com/mikelovesrobots/mmmm">mmmm</a>
 * firebase or simple db storage for scenes in json or other format
+* pull d3 out of demo-controls.js, rename this component more appropriately, use a proper build process to combine and minify all the various libraries
+* clear / delete (bulldozer?)
-* better palette or system to choose categories of objects
+* adopt a palette or other creative user interface to choose categories of objects, it is tiresome to scroll past many objects
 * "lazy loading" of objects only when necessary, right now all available objects are loaded at once
-* clear / delete (bulldozer?)
 * integrate with http://streetmix.net/ to generate street blocks
 * auth / storage service
 * highlight currently overlapping grid location